 Step 8: Add fresh fruit to the wreath.

 Tip: To keep your fruit fresh longer, skewer the piece of fruit and use a hot-glue gun to surround the space where the skewer enters the fruit.

-Step 9: To give your wreath extra flair, you can add a bow or just enjoy its natural look.
+Step 9: To give your wreath extra flair, you can add a ribbon or bow or just enjoy its natural look.

 Tip: To keep your wreath fresh, mist with water twice a week.
-After the holidays, remove all of your greenery and store it for next year.
+After the holidays, remove all of the greenery and store your wreath for next year.